CodeWslt/Fortnite-Hex-Swaps/README.md

 # Fortnite Hex Swaps

-Repository with a hex replace code for every cosmetic in Fortnite.
+Collection of hex replace codes for every cosmetic in Fortnite.

 ## Supported Cosmetics